| Home |

 Instructions:

-1. In a medium-large microwave-safe bowl, mix the oats and the water or milk.
-Cook on high for 2 1/2 minutes, watching to make sure it does not overflow.
+1. In a medium microwave-safe bowl, mix the oats and milk or water.
+Cook on high for 3-4 minutes, watching to make sure it does not overflow.

-2. Mix in peanut butter and jelly and stir until well mixed.
+2. Mix in peanut butter, jelly and peanuts and mix well.

 Additional Info:

-If the oatmeal is too dry, add more liquid.
-If the oatmeal is too wet, either add more peanut butter (you can never have enough) or place it back in the microwave for an additional 30 seconds.
-If you do this, you will need to keep an eye out for the oatmeal overflowing.
-Also, if you are using milk or soymilk you may actually burn the milk a little which could denature the protein and alter the flavor slightly.
+If the oatmeal becomes too thick, add more liquid.
+If the oatmeal is too runny, add more peanut butter (you can never have enough) or place it back in the microwave for an additional 30-60 seconds.
+Just keep an eye out for the oatmeal overflowing!

 Filed in Breakfast, Gluten Free, Peanut Butter, Vegetarian